Simulating quantum measurements without superposition devices: Introduction

 Here, we introduce classical measurement models with the goal of reproducing the Hilbert space representation of any set of POVMs implemented by a given quantum measurement device.
 The main idea behind these models is that a random variable is used to select between a number of measurement devices whose output is subjected to a conventional post-processing.
 Importantly, each of these measurement devices is classical in the standard sense of commuting observables: there always exists a basis in the Hilbert space of the system in which all operations of the device are diagonal.
 The possibility of stochastically calling the different classical devices allows the model to account for a strictly larger class of measurements than those captured by commutation.
 In contrast, the classical measurement models are a subset of JM due to being prohibited from directly using superposition features.
 These relationships are illustrated in Fig~\ref{fig_sets}.

 In what follows, we first formalise the classical measurement models.
 Then, we discuss to what extent they can account for all the projective measurements in $d$-dimensional quantum theory.
 We provide an exact solution to this problem both in terms of the depolarisation noise and the measurement loss needed to make a classical model possible.
 Subsequently, we consider more realistic quantum measurement devices, which only implement some finite set of well-selected measurements.
 For any finite set of POVMs, we show how to numerically search for a classical model.
 Furthermore, provided no such model exists, we show how to derive witness-type proofs of this fact.
-Finally, we go beyond the foundational interest in understanding the role of superposition in quantum measurements and consider the operational implications of classical measurement models.
+Then, we go beyond the foundational interest in understanding the role of superposition in quantum measurements and consider the operational implications of classical measurement models.
 Specifically, we consider the well-known problem of whether a pair of measurements can be implemented in sequence without the former disturbing the latter \cite{Guhne2023}.
 We consider this problem in the presence of a classical hidden variable, shared between the devices tasked with implementing the respective measurements, and we show that a classical measurement model implies the possibility of a non-disturbing implementation.
 Classical models therefore operationally contrast JM, as the latter turns out only to be a necessary condition for non-disturbance.
+We conclude with a discussion about the relationship between the classical measurement models proposed in this work and the notion of classical state models recently proposed in \cite{Cobucci2025}.